minht11/solid-virtual-container/README.md

   )
 }
 ```
+> You can control list items styling using regular CSS, including `width` and `height`, however properties defined using `itemSize` will take a priority.

+> One dimensional lists require only main direction size be set using `itemSize`.
+For vertical scrolling that's `height` and for horizontal direction that's `width`.
+Multidimensional lists require both.
 ## Api
 ### ScrollTargetContext
 If you you do not have an immediate access to the VirtualContainer, or do not want to pass props several components deep you can use context api.